A Competitive Mentored Research Program for Medical Students

 - Attend two mandatory Responsible Conduct of Research (RCR) courses and complete RCR online course.

 Projects are 10 weeks in length and students are expected to work approximately 40 hours/week minus release time to attend designated weekly research seminars.
 Students whose projects are selected for support are paid a stipend from an NIH grant for their research activities.
-Students are expected to present a poster at an annual symposium at Deer Valley, which their mentors attend and support their trainees.
-Travel funds may be available for a limited number of students who wish to present their research findings at national meetings.
+Students are expected to present a poster at an annual Research Forum, which their mentors attend and support their trainees.
+Students may apply for Travel funds to present their research findings at national meetings.

 There is a monthly stipend paid for the 10 week program.
 Students are expected to work 40 hours/week.
-During the summer, students participate in a weekly course.
-They also attend seminars on research ethics and on topics related to their research.
-In the autumn, usually on a Thursday, we have a banquet at Deer Valley Resort.
+During the summer, students participate in a weekly Summer Research Course Series that includes classes on research ethics, reproducibility, grant writing, best practices for presentation, and seminars/Q&A sessions with physician-scientists on topics related to their research.
+In the autumn, we sponsor a Research Forum.
 The students' sponsors are invited, and the students present posters on their work.

 After a project has been selected, the student should discuss the proposed research with the faculty member.
 If both student and mentor agree on a project, the student should then write a research proposal for review by a committee that will evaluate them and give priority scores for funding purposes.